shrey3108/healthapp/README.md

   - Dietary recommendations
   - Medication suggestions
 - **Appointment Booking:** Users can book appointments directly through the chatbot.
-- **Appointment History:** Users can view their previous appointments and interactions.

 ## Technologies Used
 - **Backend:** Flask (Python)